jakubkafarski/neural_network_adding_integers/README.md

 ## General information
-This project is simple recurrent neural network build with Neataptic.
+This project is a simple recurrent neural network build with Neataptic.
 The goal is to create a model that can correctly apply the principle of adding integers.

 ## Libraries
 Project is created with: